 Kicking the habit

-Smoking narrows your blood vessels, which is a huge problem for people with diabetes as it can cause serious complications that lead to loss of sight and limbs.
+Smoking narrows your blood vessels, which is a big problem for people with diabetes as it can cause serious complications that lead to loss of sight and limbs.

-Smoking doubles your risk of heart disease and stroke, and causes many different types of cancer.
+Smoking also doubles your risk of heart disease and stroke and causes many different types of cancer.
 So let’s focus on the benefits of quitting here.

 There are no benefits to smoking

-Smoking doesn’t stop you from putting weight on and you won’t put on weight just because you stop smoking.
+Weight gain.
+It's normal to worry about gaining weight when you stop smoking.
+However, smoking doesn’t stop you from putting weight on and you won’t put on weight just because you stop smoking.
+Maintaining a healthy diet and keeping active will help to support a healthy weight.

-And don’t think that just a few cigarettes won’t do you any harm.
+'A few won't hurt'.
 Not smoking much or only smoking for a short time does matter because even your first cigarette hurts your body.
 Every cigarette you have puts gases and chemicals that cause cancer and other diseases into your body.
 Your health improves the moment you stop.

 Kicking the smoking habit